 Those who do not receive enough calcium over a long period of time can develop osteoporosis (thinning of bone tissue and loss of bone density over time).
 Other disorders are also possible.

 People with lactose intolerance have trouble digesting lactose, the sugar in milk.
 For this reason, they are often at risk for calcium deficiency.
 However, over-the-counter products are available that make it easier to digest lactose.
 You can also buy lactose-free milk at most grocery stores.
 Most people who do not suffer from severe lactose-intolerance are still able to digest hard cheeses and yogurt.

 Tell your health care provider about any dietary supplements and medicines you take.
 Your provider can tell you if those dietary supplements might interact or interfere with your prescription or over-the-counter medicines.
 In addition, some medicines might interfere with how your body absorbs calcium.

 The preferred source of calcium is calcium-rich foods such as dairy products.
 Some people will need to take a calcium supplement.
 How much calcium you need depends on your age and sex.
 Other factors, such as pregnancy and illnesses, are also important.

-Recommendations for calcium, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the Institute of Medicine.
+Recommendations for calcium, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine.
 DRI is a term for a set of reference intakes that are used to plan and assess the nutrient intakes of healthy people.
 These values, which vary by age and sex, include: